started this petition to

 And a Marine Spatial Plan is best placed to do that, it’s on its way for our Bay, but DAFF isn’t waiting, they’re forging ahead.
 They’re ignoring key bits of feedback from their own experts, they’re side-stepping warnings by marine scientists who know the Bay, and their complicated risk formula ignores the blindingly obvious feedback from the public – put a cage in the water and the perception of the beaches and surf changes immediately.
 There isn’t a viable way to mitigate that impact.

 But there’s an alternative.
 There’s no need for DAFF to bring a fight to the Bay.
 Estuaries are the natural nurseries of fish stock that have been providing livelihoods for our small-scale fishing communities for generations.
-Rehabilitate the Swartkops Estuary, restore its place in the puzzle of our Bay and everyone benefits.
+Restore the Swartkops Estuary, restore its place in the puzzle of our Bay and everyone benefits.
 It’s a no-brainer.
 But DAFF seem to be locked into only one solution.

 It’s up to us as people who love our Bay to say, no way, there’s a better way.
 No to the DAFF fish farms in Algoa Bay.
 Yes to rehabilitating the Swartkops Estuary.